 Exploring the Dolomites: Landscape, History and Ecology – Field seminar (Summer 2023)

 I look forward to leading a group of UO students in the exploration of the astonishing natural history and geological wonders of the Dolomites, and the traces of human history in these sublime mountains.
-This is a field seminar cross-listed in Romance Languages and Comparative literature, and open to a variety of students from different departments including History, Earth Sciences, Geography, International and Environmental Studies.
-It will be a transformative voyage of discovery where the individual “self” learns to relate to the pervasive and embracing dimensions of time and space written in the landscape.
+This field seminar is cross-listed in Romance Languages and Comparative literature, and is open to various students from different departments, including History, Earth Sciences, Geography, and International and Environmental Studies.
+It will be a transformative voyage of discovery where the individual “self” learns to relate to the pervasive and embracing dimensions of historical and geological times and spaces written in the landscape.
+For more information see the GLOBAL EDUCATION OREGON website.

 During the 2-week journey, we will experience the best of the Dolomites, practice conscious excursions, and an experiential environmental and historical education.

-Hiking from hut to hut and through tunnels created during WWI, we will learn to read the magnificent natural landscape as a unique and open textbook.
+Hiking from hut to hut and through geo-parks on the deep time of the Dolomites or tunnels created during WWI, we will learn to read the magnificent natural landscape as a unique and open textbook.
 Students can choose to focus on one of the following 2 areas of study: 1) Landscape, History and Literature; 2) Geology, ecology and photography.